ixy-languages/ixy-languages/README.md

 Other user space packet processing frameworks like netmap that rely on a kernel driver need larger batch sizes of 512 and above to amortize the larger overhead of communicating with the driver in the kernel.
 Running this on a single core of a Xeon E3-1230 v2 CPU yields these throughput results in million packets per second (Mpps) when varying the batch size.

-CPU clocked at 3.3 GHz:
 ![Performance with different batch sizes, CPU at 3.3 GHz](img/batches-3.3.png)

-CPU clocked at 1.6 GHz:
 ![Performance with different batch sizes, CPU at 1.6 GHz](img/batches-1.6.png)

 *Notes on multi-core:* Some languages implement multi-threading for ixy, but some can't or are limited by the language's design (e.g., the GIL in Python and OCaml).
 However, this isn't a real problem because multi-threading within one process isn't really necessary.
 Network cards can split the traffic at the hardware level (via a feature called RSS), the traffic can then be distributed to independent different processes.
-For example, [Snabb](https://github.com/snabbco/snabb) works like this and many DPDK applications use multiple threads that do not communicate (shared nothing architecture).
+For example, [Snabb](https://github.com/snabbco/snabb) works like this and many DPDK applications use multiple threads that do not communicate (shared-nothing architecture).